Not everyone has the option of going no contact with a narcissistic mother for various reasons.

 You’ll get the generic ‘oh, love your mother; she’s all you have’ rhetoric, (like, if I could barf every time I heard that I’d be thin as a rail).

-If you do decide to go no contact with a narcissistic mother there are a few things you should know:
+If you do decide to go low contact with a narcissistic mother there are a few things you should know:

-- Prepare for it to get worse before it gets better.
+- Prepare for it to get worse before it gets better because when you change the game she’ll notice she’s lost control.

 - When you go in prepared and educated on what to expect, you’ll have a much better chance at success.